Sociology/Anthropology: Associate Professor

-Archaeology and Culture of the Ancient Near East: Assistant Professor of Anthropology
+Archaeology and Culture of the Ancient Near East: Associate Professor of Anthropology

 Special Interest: Alternative food movements, environmental anthropology, economic anthropology, Latin America, Brazil, Puerto Rico, Brooklyn, N.Y.